 My time in Ireland taught me the importance of my mental health.
 How I shouldn’t keep myself isolated when things are hard.
 If I’d asked for help, even asked for someone to talk to early on I have no doubt my experience would’ve been better.
 Most important Ireland taught me not to get comfortable.
 I learned things change whether you want them to or not.

-Watching the news constantly and looking up things like how many people have corona virus right now? doesn’t help me.
+Watching the news constantly and looking up things like how many people have coronavirus right now? doesn’t help me.
 Most importantly it doesn’t change what’s going on.
 I can’t force everyone but essential workers to stay home, no matter how much I’d like to.
 I can’t change how a foreign government responds to the pandemic in their own country.
-What I can do is stay informed with what my government is doing.
-And let me say if you live in a country where you have the right to vote remember how your government responded to this pandemic the next time you’re at the polls.
+What I can do is stay informed about what my government is doing.
+If you live in a country where you have the right to vote remember how your government responded to this pandemic the next time you’re at the polls.
 If you want things to change then don’t be apathetic when it comes to voting.
 Yes, sometimes life brings change, but sometimes we need to be that change.